 The Community Empowerment (Scotland) Act also requires each Community Planning Partnership to develop plans at a locality level, targeting interventions to those communities most in need.
 For West Dunbartonshire these localities will broadly follow the three main settlement areas of Clydebank, Dumbarton and Vale of Leven, building on the local profiles developed at a neighbourhood level.

-The locality plans are being developed based on the strategic needs assessment and local data on outcomes, which allows the partnership to identify which neighbourhood in each settlement requires prioritised interventions.
+Three locality plans have been completed and adopted by Community Planning West Dunbartonshire.
+These were developed based on the strategic needs assessment and local data on outcomes, which allowed the partnership to identify which neighbourhood in each settlement requires prioritised interventions.
 It is important to recognise however that activities will continue in every neighbourhood, with additional detail in locality plans showing targeted areas with the highest levels of identified need.